Join whatsapp channel Join Now

 Rest

-If an object does not change its position with respect to its surroundings with time, then it is known as rest.
+If an object does not change its position concerning its surroundings with time, then it is known as rest.

 Motion in straight line